mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 The second option is to only check fees lazily, which will produce the scenario where a client could submit a transaction, and have it appear to "time out" later, because it was accepted into the queue at a low fee, then later judged to have an insufficient fee.

 The "restart for each change" system will have similar properties for users as an emergency restart to introduce new fees---when a node is restarted without following the upgrade procedure, any pending transactions it has are lost---but is dramatically simpler to implement, and does not require special thought about validity periods of a particular transactions' fee-paid status.

+## Alt: Allow Divergent Fees

+The last alternative scheme is to remove agreement on minimum fee amounts outside of consensus altogether.
+In this version, each node can configure it's own minimum fee, and use it when verifying a transaction submitted by clients, but simply ignore the fee when treating transactions received by peers.
+This deviates in spirit, though not form, from the earlier "accept a node enforced its fees before proposing to the wider network" above, in that it removes consideration of fees entirely from the consensus.

+In other words, if you decide the fee amount is not a criteria for a valid transaction, then the question of trusting SGX to enforce the fee is no longer a coherent objection.
+The nature of the alternative warrants deeper consideration and wider discussion, but that discussion would delay the immediate reduction of fees, which is believed to be a higher priority.

+## Rationale

 The primary rationale, then, is that this is "good enough" for right now, and we will follow this up with a "dynamic fees v2" that settles all questions properly under easier time constraints.